“There are few organisations with such a specific commitment to encouraging and performing new music…” Classical Music Magazine

 Every year JAM puts out a Call for Music, for which anyone, of any age, status or creed can submit.
 From these, JAM creates an exciting, whirlwind series of concerts to tour the UK, showcasing new composers.
 The tour is performed by highly skilled professional and amateur musicians.

 JAM has enabled and performed over sixty new works since 2000, regularly working with world-class performers including the BBC Singers, Nicholas Cleobury, Stephen Layton, Onyx Brass and many others.
-Established Composers commissioned by JAM include: Judith Bingham, Phillip Cashian, Jonathan Dove, Gabriel Jackson, Steve Martland, John McCabe, Tarik O’Regan, Paul Patterson,Julian Phillips and for 2013 a major new piece from Paul Mealor.
+Established Composers commissioned by JAM include: Judith Bingham, Phillip Cashian, Jonathan Dove, Adam Gorb, Gabriel Jackson, Steve Martland, John McCabe, Paul Mealor, Tarik O’Regan, Paul Patterson,Julian Phillips and many more.
+For 2014we have commissioned two major new pieces from Giles Swayne – for choir, brass & organ – and Judith Bingham – an oboe concerto.

 Time Out voted JAM’s March 2010 concert in the Best Five Concerts in London in 2010!!